Shooting rampage in Denver area leaves four dead and an officer wounded, police say

 The driver “opened fire on Lakewood agents” when confronted by police in the neighborhood of Belmar, Romero said, before fleeing on foot and into a Hyatt hotel, where he allegedly shot a clerk, who was taken to a hospital.

-The gunman then encountered and shot a Lakewood Police officer, who was undergoing surgery late Monday, Romero said.
+The gunman then encountered and shot a Lakewood police officer, who was undergoing surgery late Monday, Romero said.
 A shootout ensued, Romero said, adding that the shooter was “taken down” and pronounced dead at the scene but that he was “still unsure exactly if it was by Lakewood police or not.”

 “We ask everybody in our community for their thoughts and prayers for that agent and their family,” Romero said of the officer who was shot.